 - Add back any deduction for tuition and fees

 Depending on your MAGI, you might or might not be eligible to establish a Roth Individual Retirement Account (IRA).
-In this case, your MAGI is your AGI with the following modifications:
+Your MAGI is your AGI with the following modifications for purposes of eligibility:

 - Less income from a Roth conversion

 - Plus any deduction for Traditional IRA contribution

 - Plus any exclusion for savings bond interest

 - Plus any adoption assistance excluded from income

 - Plus any deduction for domestic production activities